nbobic1/gitlab-ci-cd/README.md

     * ECS [update-service](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ecs/update-service.html)
 * Don't Repeat Yourself (DRY)!
 Consider using YAML anchors, includes, extends and !reference to reuse configurations:
     * [YAML optimization](https://docs.gitlab.com/ee/ci/yaml/yaml_optimization.html)

+## Teacher Guide

+1. Explain GitLab CI/CD:
+    * CI/CD idea, concept, use cases, examples
+    * Software release lifecycle, branching strategy (e.g. git flow)
+    * What is pipeline, stage, job
+    * Basic pipeline example
+    * Explain variables and secrets in GitLab (protect, mask secrets)
+    * Explain triggers (e.g. how it fits CI/CD process)
+1. Environment variables:
+    * What are env vars
+    * What's their purpose and when to use (e.g. database username, password, host)
+    * Use cases
+1. ECS:
+    * Reminder about cluster, task definition and service (should be already explained in [terraform-task](https://gitlab.com/kibrovic/terraform-task/-/tree/main#teacher-guide))
+    * Help students create manual task definitions (note the placement constraint change in new console)
+    * Help students create task definition template and replace environment variables with actual values (this can be done on local devices)
+    * Explain issues with database deployment
+1. Rest of task should be a homework